Info Campaign 2024

 Treating people seeking refuge in another country with brutality violates essential human rights.
 The Geneva Refugee Convention asserts that states are not permitted to send people back to countries where they face serious human rights violations.
 Individuals who have left their country due to persecution or war are entitled to apply for asylum.
 The reality, however, often seems otherwise.

-The EU border agency ‚Frontex‘ is repeatedly involved in pushbacks, which is illegal rejection or forcible return of people seeking protection.
+The EU border agency, Frontex, has repeatedly been implicated in pushbacks – the unlawful rejection or forcible return of individuals seeking protection.
 This illegal practice is carried out on a daily basis at all relevant EU external borders, whether in Greece, Poland, Croatia, Spain or Bulgaria.
 Italy and Malta are also involved in both pushbacks and pullbacks, towing back refugee boats that were already in international or European water [3] The victims of this boundless violence are countless.

 The Border Violence Monitoring Network (BVMN), as an advocacy group for those affected, documents illegal pushbacks at the EU external borders.
-The BVMN reports in its 2023 annual report that at least 75% of refugees experience torture and inhumane treatment one or more time.
-[4]
+The BVMN reports in its 2023 annual report that at least 75% of refugees experience torture and inhumane treatment one or more times [4].

 Even within Germany, the rights of refugees are not fully upheld.
-Amnesty International criticized the restrictive measures of the German government, which make it difficult for asylum seekers to obtain fair access to support and protection.
-[5]
+Amnesty International criticized the restrictive measures of the German government, which make it more difficult for asylum seekers to obtain fair access to support and protection [5].

 Police violence is also a significant topic in Amnesty’s annual report.
 The report documents incidents of police violence and calls for thorough investigations of these cases as well as reforms for improvement.
 We at MVI support Amnesty International’s appeal to the German government [6] to take its human rights obligations more seriously and to take concrete measures to protect and promote the rights of all people in Germany.